Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 # Configuration

 Configuration may be passed to the Alluxio containers using the `-e` flag when launching the container.
-Any environment variables beginning with `"ALLUXIO_"` will be saved to `conf/alluxio-site.properties` inside the container.
+Any environment variables beginning with `ALLUXIO_` will be saved to `conf/alluxio-site.properties` inside the container.